 In such cases, standard rules need to be adjusted to accommodate protected application specificities by disabling detection of certain attack signs in the requests with certain address, parameters or other elements.
 These rules has the action type Ignore tokens.
 The rule Ignore tokens is created automatically if an attack or a hit is marked as a false positive in the Wallarm Console.
 More details on managing false positives via the Wallarm Console →

-Identifying and handling false positives is a part of fine‑uning Wallarm WAF to protect your applications.
-We recommend to deploy the first WAF node in the monitoring mode and analyze detected attacks.
-If some attacks are mistakenly recognized as attacks, mark them as false positives and switch the WAF node to blocking mode.
+Identifying and handling false positives is a part of fine‑tuning Wallarm API Security to protect your applications.
+We recommend to deploy the first Wallarm node in the monitoring mode and analyze detected attacks.
+If some attacks are mistakenly recognized as attacks, mark them as false positives and switch the filtering node to blocking mode.

 Managing detected attacks¶